KayinCheung/KayinCheung.github.io/README.md

 When funds are transferred to an address's ownership, they are stored in a Funds bank.
 It's displayed as Contract balance on the Dapp dashboard.
 These funds can be withdrawn at anytime to the owner's address for spending.

+## Integration

+Please refer to https://github.com/escrowmyetherbd/escrowmyetherbd.github.io.
+It's a repository for developers to customize and integrate EscrowMyEther's in other sites.
+For example if you run a real estate site, you can hard code your address as the escrow agent, and escrow for all transactions on your site.

 ## Smart Contract Changelog